Deadline: Monday, February 20, 2023 at 5:00 PM

-The cooperative relationship between Yale University and its hometown works because of the commitment and leadership of countless people on campus and throughout New Haven.
+The cooperative relationship between Yale University and its hometown has grown and continues to work because of the commitment and leadership of countless people on campus and throughout New Haven.
 Each year, outstanding individual effort to sustain and nourish the partnership between “town and gown” is recognized through the Yale University Seton Elm-Ivy Awards.

 The Awards were established in 1979 through the inspiration and support of the late Fenmore Seton (Class of ‘38) and his wife Phyllis, who established an endowment at the Community Foundation for Greater New Haven to support the awards.
 The first Elm and Ivy Awards were given in 1980.
 Since that time, four hundred twenty-eight individuals and organizations have been honored, including three couples who won Joint Awards.